 Trauma can rock you to your core, causing you to rethink everything you once knew.
 Have hope.
 PTSD and other consequences of trauma are very treatable, no matter how intense the trauma was or how long ago it occurred.
-The evidence-based treatments I use – including Cognitive Processing Therapy, Prolonged Exposure Therapy, and Adaptive Disclosure – will help you feel more secure so you can reconnect to your life, relationships, and daily activities safely and peacefully.
+The evidence-based treatments I use – including Cognitive Processing Therapy and Prolonged Exposure Therapy – will help you feel more secure so you can reconnect to your life, relationships, and daily activities safely and peacefully.

 ANXIETY, PANIC & PHOBIAS

 Anxiety, panic, and phobias can be suffocating.
 You may feel tense, preoccupied with worry, or experience an elevated heart rate, upset stomach, chronic pain, or headaches.
 You may live in a way that prioritizes avoiding anxiety, panic, or phobia over embracing meaning and fulfillment.
 These issues arise when our nervous systems go on overdrive and our bodies fail to distinguish between actual threats and imagined threats.
 I use Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, and mindfulness-based strategies to help my clients learn to consciously differentiate between the two types of threats, soothe their fears, and reconnect to their lives.

 OBSESSIVE THINKING & OBSESSIVE COMPULSIVE DISORDER